edouardpineau/infoCatVAE/README.md

 - An entropy term prevents trivial solution where all datapoints are mapped to one cluster

-### Three main contributions:
+### Contributions:

-- Choosing the form of the latent prior p(z,c), then choosing p(c) and p(z|c)
+- Exploring how standard mixture models could be modified to overpass robustness by using fixed subspace-clustering-type of prior
-- Dealing with the impossibility to back-propagate the gradient through the categorical sampling layer
+- Lowering the negative trade-off between expressiveness and robustness in mixture models by using information maximization trick and
-- Keeping the generative power despite the structure of the latent space
+- Leveraging information maximization architecture to enable to network to naturally optimize categorical sampling layer

 # Choice of the prior

 Let d be the dimension of the latent space such that ∃ δ ∈ N s.t. d = K.δ.

-Assumption: data with K categories should be encoded with a K-modal distri- bution respectively modeled with N (z; μc, 1), with {μc}^K_{c=1} ∈ Rd and μc.μc′ = 0.
-We propose ∀c ∈ {1...K} we propose:
+Assumption: data with K categories should be encoded with a K-modal distribution modeled with N (z; μc, 1) such that {μc}^K_{c=1} ∈ Rd and μc.μc′ = 0.
+We inspire from subspace clustering assumptions and propose ∀c ∈ {1...K} we propose:

 \mu_c=\{\lambda.\mathds{1}_{j \in \llbracket {c\times \delta:(c+1) \times \delta} \llbracket} \}_{j=1}^{d}

 - Each categories lives mainly in a δ−dimensional subspace of Z
 - The categorical variable is modeled by p(c) = U({1...K})
-- This prior form encourage the network to find discriminative representation of the data according to its most salient attribute, like a in a clustering framework
+- This prior form encourage the network to find discriminative representation of the data according to its most salient attribute

 # InfoCatVAE: categorical VAE with information maximization